Mount Emily Lumber Co. 1: History

-In 1958, the Oregon Museum gave up on finding a location to store No. 1, and so they donated it to the Oregon Historical Society, which was also based in Portland.
-Throughout the 1960s, the OHS moved #1 around various sidings in rail yards within Portland.
-It was occasionally repainted for display at certain railroad conventions that took place during that decade.
+In 1958, the Oregon Museum gave up on finding a location to store No. 1, and so they donated it to the Oregon Historical Society (OHS), which was also based in Portland.
+Throughout the 1960s, the OHS moved No. 1 around various sidings in rail yards within Portland.
+It was occasionally repainted for display at certain railroad conventions that took place during that decade, including the first west coast NRHS convention, held in Portland in 1965.
 During one convention in 1969, members from the Cass Scenic Railroad saw the engine on display, and they considered No. 1 to be a good candidate to operate in tourist service alongside the Cass Scenic Railroad’s other restored geared engines in West Virginia.

-Subsequently, through the efforts of railfan Jack Holst, a long-term loan was signed by the OHS and the Cass Scenic, so the Cass Scenic could restore and operate #1 on their trackage.
+Subsequently in 1971, through the efforts of railfan and NRHS member Jack Holst, a long-term loan was signed by the OHS and the Cass Scenic, so the Cass Scenic could restore and operate No. 1 on their trackage.
 After being shipped to Cass, West Virginia, work began to restore No. 1 to operating condition, and during that process, it was renumbered to 3.
 Restoration was completed in May 1972, and No. 3 started being used as a helper for other geared engines to climb up steep grades.

 2 months later, however, an engine shed in Cass where No. 3 was stored had burned down, causing damage to No. 3.
 Cass Scenic crews spent the next 2 years overhauling No. 3 before it was fired up again in 1974, and the engine subsequently resumed in operating for the Cass Scenic without incident.

 When the long-term loan expired in 1992, the OHS, with guidance expertise and help of railroad enthusiast Martin E. Hansen, reached an agreement with the City of Prineville Railway to have the Shay operate on their trackage around Prineville, Oregon.
 No. 3 was then moved to Prineville in 1994, where it was renumbered back to 1, and it was placed into service on the Prineville line.
 It was used to pull the Crooked River Dinner Excursion and a variety of special excursion trips for school students.
 It would also haul hundreds of passengers during Independence Day.

+She would continue in service on the City of Prineville Ry for nearly 30 years.
+She even was shipped behind SP No. 4449 down to Railfair 99 in Sacramento, California where she participated in “Shay Races” with Graham County Shay No. 1925.

 However, as time went on, the Prineville Railway slowly operated No. 1 less and less often, since insurance costs were rising, and growing businesses decreased the amount of available space to park a train to load passengers.
+The Shay received her last 1472-day inspection in 2006.
 After the Great Recession of 2008, the excursions on the Railway were further diminishing.